 Design TeamVincent Baur, Guillaume Colboc, Gaël Le Nouëne, Aurélie Louesdon, Kit Chung

-From the architect.
+Text description provided by the architects.
 URBAN AND LANSCAPED SEQUENCE

 The building must develop the identity of the district.
 The location of the building will preconfigure the organization of the public space, surrounded by the Avenue Lyauteyto the north, renovated housing to the west and the south and new housing to the east.